xuankimtran/docs-1/pages/katalon-studio/docs/jira-integration.md

 ### With Katalon Studio

 You need to enable JIRA Integration in order to submit issues to JIRA.
-This setting is available at **Project > Settings > Integration > JIRA**.
+This setting is available at **Project > Settings > Plugins > JIRA**.

 ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/jira-plugin-integration/config.png)
 1. Select **Enable integration** option.
 The settings will be available for configuration.